Sustainable provenancing for resilient trees

 Long-term genomic resilience with climate-smart seed selection

-• Use genomic data (information from DNA) from oak and birch trees to understand how they adapt to different climates across the UK.
+• Use genomic data from oak and birch trees to understand how they adapt to different climates across the UK.
 This information will help to predict how well tree populations might perform under future climate scenarios.
 Adaptive genetic maps will be created to indicate areas at risk of poor adaptation and will recommend optimal seed sources to support climate-resilient tree planting.

 Expected outcomes